tomcl/HowToUseGitTJWC/README.md

 Saving your changes - once you have useful new code - is a two-stage process as shown in the left-hand side of the picture:

 1. **Commit** to the local repository.
 Your visible file changes are saved to the commit tree files, with a Git tracking message.
-Git preserves every commit as a self-contained snapshot and can backtrack to any point in its history.
+Git preserves every individual commit as a self-contained snapshot and can backtrack to any point in its history.
 Any number of commits can be made.
+Normally the latest commit, representing the most recent code, is the only one that matters.
 2. **Push** the local repository to the remote repository.
-This propagates  all outstanding newly created commit snapshots to the remote repo where they can be picked up by anyone else.
+This propagates  all outstanding newly created commits - there could be more than one - to the remote repo where they can be picked up by anyone else.

 * Keep Github desktop open on your local repository `myrepo` so you can conveniently run git commands from the GUI.
 It will also periodically Fetch origin/master which is helpful though not necessary.
 * Change some local files: e.g. add something to the README.